 Peanut butter is a favorite ingredient among kids and adults alike.
-It’s a mainstay in sandwiches, cookies, peanut sauces, ice cream, and even soup.
+It’s a mainstay in sandwiches, cookies (like my gluten-free peanut butter cookies), peanut sauces, ice cream, and even soup.

 It’s full of protein, fat, and will keep you full for a long time after eating it.
 It’s even great for storing up for emergencies because many brands can be shelf stable for up to two years.

 If you follow a gluten-free diet, you know that gluten can sometimes be hidden in unlikely places, especially in processed foods.
 Peanut butter is definitely a processed food if you buy it from the grocery store.

 So is it safe for a gluten-free diet?
 Does peanut butter regularly contain gluten or is it a generally okay ingredient to keep on hand?

 In this post, we’ll talk about what peanut butter is made from, what gluten is, if peanut butter is gluten-free, why all peanut butter products aren’t labeled as gluten-free, and if some of your favorite peanut butter brands are considered gluten-free.

 Find out if you can keep on making your favorite PB&J sandwiches below!

 Peanut butter is usually made from ground peanuts, and sometimes added oil, sugar or other sweetener, and salt.
 Some brands of peanut butter add other ingredients, like corn syrup, soy protein, and other preservatives.

 While most of us can agree that peanut butter should be made from just one ingredient – peanuts, many manufacturers don’t include just one ingredient.